 First, set OUT to low and then delay by 10 milliseconds.
 This makes sure that there is no noise in the sensor before we take the reading and also limit the speed at which the data will be printed on the Serial monitor (Later on, the delay can even be reduced to 1 millisecond).
 Then create a long integer variable called startTime and set it to micros().
 This is how it should look-

-Now, set OUT to high and start a while loop which should run until IN detects a low signal.
+Now, set OUT to high and start a while loop which should run until IN no longer detects a low signal.
 After the while loop has stopped, create another variable called sensVal and set it to the difference between micros() and start time.
 Finally, print it on the Serial monitor.
 This is how the entire code should look.

 That’s it, you’re done!
 But let me explain the exact meaning of the code before running it.
 The output pin is first set to low, so as to prevent any electrical noise present in the circuit from affecting the reading.
 After this, we create a variable which will hold the start time of the current read. micros() gives the number of microseconds which have passed since the Arduino started running the current program/sketch.